Silver Age Beyond

-Not to be mistaken for specifically the planets associated with the Terran system, but Terran planets in the context of blanet types are are massive rocky terrestrials, like Venus in the Solar System.
-Unlike their smaller selenian relatives, Terran planets still have strong heat sources within them that power cycliccatastrophic and hotspot geological processes.
+Not to be mistaken for specifically the planets associated with the Terran system, but Terran-style planets in the context of planet types are are massive rocky terrestrials, like Venus in our Solar System.
+Unlike their smaller selenian relatives, Terran planets still have strong heat sources within them that power cyclical catastrophic and hotspot geological processes.
 Water is often hard to find on Terran planets, although many do have standing bodies of water that cover up to a quarter of their surfaces.
-Unlike the Nerean planets, however, water does not play a vital role in its geological processes, apart from weathering and the formation of sedimentary rocks.
+Unlike the Nerean (earth-like) planets, however, water does not play a vital role in its geological processes, apart from weathering and the formation of sedimentary rocks.
 Plate tectonics are not possible as there is insufficient water, so the crust tends to be thick.
 Life is possible on terran planets that do have reserves of water, although the cyclic geological process can make life very hard to maintain.

 Nerean (Earth-like) Planets